LSeu-Open/AIEnhancedWork/Tutorials/run-local-llm-ollama-and-page-assist.md

 ## Find the LLM that is right for you

-This section is designed to assist you with the knowledge and resources needed **to make informed decisions about the right model for your specific requirements.** To support your search, To facilitate this process, I have prepared **two tables** for your reference.
+This section is designed to provide you with the **necessary knowledge and resources to make informed decisions about selecting the right model for your specific needs**.
+To facilitate this process, I have prepared **two reference tables to support your search**.

-* The first table highlights **Open-source models**, which you can typically run **locally on your machine**.
-To ensure a smooth experience running these models locally, I will provide the necessary hardware requirements for optimal performance.
-Please note that while you may be able to run certain models with lower hardware specifications, you can expect slower output and performance as a result.
+> The first table showcases **open-source models**, which can be **run locally on your machine.** To ensure optimal performance, I have outlined the **recommended hardware requirements for each model**.
+Please note that while it may be possible to run certain models with lower hardware specifications, this may result in slower output and performance.

-For **users with limited system resources or older hardware** configurations, **I'll provide additional insights on cloud-based providers that can efficiently run these models.**
+> For **users with limited system resources** or older hardware configurations, I will also provide guidance on **cloud-based providers that can efficiently run these models**.

-* The second table features **Proprietary models** that usually operate on **cloud-based providers**.
+> The second table features **proprietary models**, which typically operate on cloud-based providers.

+> [!NOTE]
-I rank Models according to their **Elo scores (Higher is better)** from the [LMSys Chatbot Arena Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard).
-Elo Scores update constantly based on user votes, and I'll try to **keep them up-to-date as frequently as possible**.
+> The models are ranked according to their **Elo scores (with higher scores indicating better performance)** from the [LMSys Chatbot Arena Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard).
+Please note that **Elo scores are subject to change** based on user votes and will be updated regularly to reflect the latest rankings.

 ### Open Source Models (1100+ Elo score)